ragdoll99/HDB_resales_price/README.md

     57

 ### With Logistics Regression, we achieved a R-squared score of 0.779.
-Let's try if using Lasso Regression would help us get rid of some of the variables and improve R-squared score (it doesn't make sense to get ridge of individual dummy variables by itself, but it is worth exploring.
+Let's try if using Lasso Regression would help us get rid of some of the variables and improve R-squared score (it doesn't make sense to get rid of individual dummy variables by itself, but it is worth exploring.

 ```python